palewire/first-python-notebook/docs/pipenv/index.rst

 When you invoke Pipenv's ``install`` command, it checks for an existing virtual environment connected to your project's directory.
 Finding none, it creates one, then installs yolk3k into it.

 As a result, two files are added to your project directory: Pipfile and Pipfile.lock.
-These are pipenv's `alternative`_ to the requirements.txt file mentioned earlier.
+These are Pipenv's `alternative`_ to the requirements.txt file mentioned earlier.

 Open these files in a text editor (such as `Sublime Text`_, `Atom`_ or `Visual Studio Code`_), and you'll see how they describe your project's Python requirements.

 In the Pipfile, you'll see the name and exact version of any package we directed Pipenv to install.
-So far, we've only installed yolk3k, and we didn't specify an exact version of Jupyter, so you'll see:
+So far, we've only installed yolk3k, and we didn't specify an exact version, so you'll see:

 .. code-block:: bash